 Contact Richard at email@example.com or (301) 447-6290

 Bruce Campbell offers string bass services for most musical genres, including Bluegrass, Folk, Gypsy, Dixie, Swing and big band.
 For more information please view his website: www.fatfiddle.com

 Todd Clewell plays fiddle with the Contra Dance band Contra Rebels and guitar with "Strings on Wings".
 He also performs with Late For Supper, a banjo/fiddle/guitar trio featuring vocals and instrumental pieces from a variety of sources with a strong old-time influence.

-Dan Diviney (also on Facebook) plays Irish and Scottish music on whistle and bodhrán with Across the Pond throughout Pennsylvania, New York, New Jersey, District of Columbia, Virginia and Maryland.
-He also appears in coffee shops and nursing homes as a solo performer, and performs freelance with several other bands and individuals in the region.
-He expects to release a new CD with Across the Pond in 2014.
-Dan hosts an open traditional Irish session and an advanced traditional, pure-drop Irish session at The Garryowen Irish Pub in Gettysburg each month.
-His schedule can be found at his website.
-You can also find more information and receive periodic updates by connecting with him on Facebook.
+Dan Diviney plays Irish and Scottish music on whistle and bodhrán with Across the Pond throughout the Mid-Atlantic & New England regions, as well as Ontario & Québec.
+He also appears in coffee shops and nursing homes as a solo performer, adding guitar.
+Dan hosts an open traditional Irish session at The Garryowen Irish Pub in Gettysburg each month.
+You can find more information and receive periodic updates by connecting with him on Facebook.